rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3b-tekton.md

     ![build-and-push-details](images/build-and-push-details.png)

-14. When the pipeline is finished, Our Nordmart Apps GitOps Config is updated with the new helm chart version that contains the latest application image.
+14. When the pipeline is finished, Our Nordmart Apps GitOps Config is updated with the new Helm chart version that contains the latest application image.
 Goto your Nordmart Apps GitOps Config and View the latest commits at `01-<TENANT_NAME>/stakater-nordmart-revew/01-dev/Chart.yaml`

     ![updated-nordmart-apps-gitops-config](images/updated-nordmart-apps-gitops-config.png)

-    For pushes to main branch, application is updated in <TENANT_NAME>-dev namespace.
+    For pushes to main branch, application is updated in `<TENANT_NAME>-dev` namespace.

-15. Open our <TENANT>-stakater-nordmart-review-dev argocd application and click refresh so that our changes are applied to the cluster.
+15. Open our `<TENANT>-stakater-nordmart-review-dev` argocd application and click refresh so that our changes are applied to the cluster.
     ![tenant-dev-nordmart-review](images/tenant-dev-nordmart-review.png)

-15. Navigate to Pods under Workloads in the sidebar in <TENANT_NAME>-dev namespace, Open the yaml of review- pod and scroll down to status key, you ll see that the **tag** and **sha** in the build-and-push step match.
+15. Navigate to Pods under Workloads in the sidebar in `<TENANT_NAME>-dev` namespace, open the yaml of `review-` pod and scroll down to status key, you'll see that the **`tag`** and **`sha`** in the `build-and-push` step match.
     ![pod-image-updated](images/pod-image-updated.png)